CERN/TIGRE/README.md

 **Q: After running something I got an error in Ax or Atb and now nothing works**

-*A: Unfortunatedly when CUDA has an error, it hungs.
+*A: Unfortunately when CUDA has an error, it hungs.
 You need to restart MATLAB to fix this.
 Hopefully we can find a solution for this without the need of restarting MATLAB*

 ## Licensing